lydtechconsulting/kafka-connect-debezium-postgres/README.md

 Run integration tests with `mvn clean test`

-The tests demonstrate event deduplication with the Idempotent Consumer pattern when duplicate events are consumed by the application.
+The tests demonstrate the application receiving the REST request to create an item, and succesfully creating the Item entity and Outbox entity.

 ## Component Tests

-The tests demonstrate event deduplication when duplicate events are consumed by the application using the Idempotent Consumer pattern, as well publishing events using the Transactional Outbox pattern with Debezium (Kafka Connect) for Change Data Capture.
-They use a dockerised Kafka broker, a dockerised Debezium Kafka Connect, a dockerised Postgres database, and a dockerised wiremock to represent a third party service.
+The tests demonstrate the application publishing events using the Transactional Outbox pattern using Debezium (Kafka Connect) for Change Data Capture.
+They use a dockerised Kafka broker, a dockerised Debezium Kafka Connect, a dockerised Postgres database, and a dockerised instance of the application.

-This call to the third party service simulates transient errors that can be successful on retry.
-The delay caused by retry can cause duplicate message delivery, enabling demonstration of event deduplication.

-Two instances of the service are also running in docker containers.

 For more on the component tests see: https://github.com/lydtechconsulting/component-test-framework